typedb/typedb-docs/03-client-api/04-new.md

 }
 ```

-In this case, the `ValueObject` needs to the string field populated with “John”.
+In this case, the `ValueObject` needs to the string field populated with `“Canada”`.

 In Python, printing the full constructed message should produce something like this:
 ```
 {                            # type Transaction.Req
   getAttributes_req {        # type GetAttributes.Req
     value {                  # type ValueObject (from Concept.proto)
-      string : "John"
+      string : "Canada"
     }
   }
 }
 ```

-gRPC implementations differ in how to compose these messages together, so check the relevant docs.
+gRPC implementations differ in how to compose these messages together, so check the relevant docs
+(these [tutorials](https://developers.google.com/protocol-buffers/docs/tutorials) are a good starting point).
 In python, each of these compound messages needs to be instantiated and embedded using `CopyFrom` or `MergeFrom`
 ([Python Protobuf docs](https://developers.google.com/protocol-buffers/docs/pythontutorial)).

-The message that is returned will be a `Transaction.Req`.
-But which field will be populated?
+The message that is returned is a `Transaction.Req`.
+But which field is populated?
-You can get this from our naming conventions: It should be the one with type `GetAttributes.Iter`, with a single field called `id`.
+You can get this from the naming conventions: It should be the one with type `GetAttributes.Iter`, with a single field called `id`.

 ```
 {                            # type Transaction.Res